Jessie James Decker Shows Off 25-Pound Weight Loss In Daisy Dukes, How She Did It & What She Weighs Now

 Jessie James Decker is flaunting her amazing 25-pound weight loss following the birth of her third child last March and revealing the exact weight she now sees on the scale.
-Per Daily Mail, the country singer and Eric & Jessie reality star is showing off her seriously toned new body in new photos and revealing exactly how she dropped the baby weight.
+Per Daily Mail, the country singer and Eric & Jessie reality star is showing off her seriously toned new body in new photos and explaining how she dropped the baby weight.

 The 30-year-old star showed off her insanely toned stomach in a floral crop top and a pair of Daisy Dukes in new photos, revealing that she turned to the South Beach Diet to help her get back into shape.

-“I know I’m fueling my body with tons of good protein and veggies, which has always been key for me,” Decker – who welcomed her third child with her husband, football star Eric Decker, just less than a year ago – said.
+“I know I’m fueling my body with tons of good protein and veggies, which has always been key for me,” said Decker, who welcomed her third child with her husband, football star Eric Decker, less than a year ago.

 “Thanks to South Beach, I’ve lost 25 pounds, and I’m excited,” she continued.
 “I’ve regained my confidence and have the energy I need to maintain this crazy life of mine!”